Discussion in 'Nostalgia' started by Jimmy cricket, Jun 24, 2017.

 I'm 52 and have seen all our great players from Mick Butler to Conor Hourihane.
 I'm blessed to have seen a lot of great footballers play for my beloved team, BFC.
 At some point I'll die & I hope the young 'uns will see even better.

 We should be very proud & thankful for our club.
-I'm proud as [email protected]
+I'm proud as [email protected] to be Barnsley.

 The day after, a woman who worked with me said our midfield was the best she'd seen for years.
 Her and her husband were Cambridge United shareholders and went to every game.